Notes on Gravitational Physics: Curvilinear Coordinates

 $\dis\left| dr \right| = \sqrt{\eta^{rr}} = 1$\\

 $\dis\left| d\theta \right| = \sqrt{\eta^{\theta \theta}} = \frac{1}{r}$\\

 $\dis\left| d\phi \right| = \sqrt{\eta^{\phi \phi}}= \frac{1}{r\sin\theta}$\\

-They can be visualized in either of two ways: \begin{enumerate}\item[1.]
+Gradients of functions, of which covariant basis vectors are an example, can be visualized in either of two ways: The first is the way countour lines show the changing height of a hill or valley. \begin{enumerate}\item[1.]
 To picture $dx^\mu $, draw a set of $x^\mu $ = constant surfaces a given coordinate distance $\Delta x^\mu $ apart.
 When $dx^\mu $ is large, the surfaces will be close together, and when $dx^\mu $ is small, far apart.
 If $v^\alpha $ is a vector tangent to some curve $c(\lambda)$, then $v^\mu=v^\alpha \nabla_\alpha x^\mu = \frac{d}{d\lambda } x^\mu (c(\lambda ))$ is the rate at which a coordinate distance $x^\mu $ is crossed in parameter length $\lambda $ along $c$.
 So if you draw $v^\alpha $ as an arrow with length proportional to the components $v^\mu $, then its length will be proportional to the number of surfaces the arrow crosses.
-The natural way to visualize the gradient $df = \nabla f$ of a function is then as a set of planes tangent to $f=$ constant surfaces, and it is presented that way in Schutz pp.61-2 and in MTW 2.5 and 2.6.

-\item[2.]
-You can raise the index of the naturally covariant vector $\nabla_\alpha x^\mu$ and then draw the resulting contravariant vector $\nabla_\alpha x^\mu $ as an arrow.
+The natural way to visualize the gradient $df = \nabla f$ of a function is then as a set of planes tangent to $f=$ constant surfaces, and it is presented that way in Schutz pp.61-2 and in MTW 2.5 and 2.6. \item[2.]
+You can raise the index of the naturally covariant vector $\nabla_\alpha x^\mu$ and then draw the resulting contravariant vector $\nabla^\alpha x^\mu $ as an arrow.
 With an orthogonal basis and Euclidean metric, the result is an arrow that looks perpendicular to the surface in a diagram.
 Here, without some practice, the contravariant vector often looks peculiar, dramatizing the fact that, for any function $f$, $\ \nabla_\alpha f$ is naturally a covariant vector. \end{enumerate} In the first example, despite the fact that $t$ increases to the future, $\nabla^\alpha t$ is a past-pointing vector.
 This is due to the $-+++$ signature of the Minkowski metric: The $t,x,y,z$ components of $\nabla^\alpha t$ are \\ $(\nabla^\mu t) = (-1,0,0,0)$.